-What To Bring Hiking: The 10 Essentials
+What To Bring Hiking: 10 Essentials For Safe Adventures

-By knowing what to pack, you can ensure you’re safe and comfortable if you need to survive the night.
-As a matter of fact, most search and rescues can’t rescue people after dark.
-This is because it is too risky for their safety due to not being able to use air support.
-So if you get lost hiking then the following ten essential items may make or break your adventure.
+By knowing what to pack, you can ensure you’re safe and comfortable in the event you need to survive throughout a night.
+Did you know that most search and rescue groups can’t rescue people after dark?
+This is because it’s too risky for their own safety due to not being able to use air support.
+So always take the following ten essentials, it may make or break your adventure.
 Another piece of advice, is to remember to test each piece of your gear before heading outdoors.

-Before The Hike: Planning
+Planning: Before The Hike

 Next learn your route and plan how long it will take based on your fitness level.
 Don’t attempt a solo black diamond route if you have never hiked before, this is a recipe for disaster.
 Instead, find a route that is easy to moderate and one with serviced rest stops.

 - Are there any emergency exit points and if not where will you sleep in an emergency?

 Use a map to plot these points and take it with you on every hike, regardless of the distance.
 Next, check the weather, remember that the weather at the base of a mountain is often different from halfway up a mountain.

 The Ten Essentials